nsc9605/Software-Engineer-TeamGen/README.md

       Node.js
       npm install inquirer (npm i)
+      jest

   ## Usage

-  Please follow the directions below in order to run this app:
+  Navigate into the <code>Develop</code> folder through the terminal/gitbash and follow the directions below in order to run this app:

-      Run in the command line through the Terminal(Mac) or Gitbash(Windows).

       node app.js